PranayChavhan/forestapp/README.md

 To run the TigerTracker application locally or deploy it to a production environment, follow these steps:

-1. Clone the repository: `git clone https://github.com/PranayChavhan/forestapp.git`
+1. Clone the repository: `git clone https://github.com/PranayChavhan/TigerTracker.git`
-2. Navigate to the project directory: `cd forestapp`
+2. Navigate to the project directory: `cd TigerTracker`
 3. Install the required dependencies: `flutter pub get`
 4. Set up Firebase: Create a new Firebase project, enable necessary services (e.g., Authentication, Firestore), and add the project's configuration files to the Flutter app.
 5. Run the application: `flutter run`